Tennessee baby overcomes leukemia with help of St. Jude Children’s Research Hospital

 The family began treatment on Eleanor’s cancer when she was just over a month old at a St. Jude affiliate clinic in Johnson City, Tenn. where they reside.
 At 11 months, they were relocated to St. Jude in Memphis, eight hours from home.

-Collie carried her family’s health insurance, but had to resign from her job in order to be present for Eleanor’s treatments.
-Because Eleanor is being treated by St. Jude, the Collie family will never see a bill for their treatment, travel or fod,
+Collie carried her family’s health insurance but had to resign from her job in order to be present for Eleanor’s treatments.
+Because Eleanor is being treated by St. Jude, the Collie family will never see a bill for their treatment, travel or food.

 “It’s been nice to know we can just take care of her and worry about her and not have to worry about everything else going on in the world,” Collie said.